theoboldalex/theoboldalex.github.io/content/posts/reading_list_2023.md

 unit testing and London School style.
 There is more to glean from this book by re-reading for sure.

 ## Test Driven Development By Example

+The seminal text on writing software driven by tests.
+I read this one shortly after starting my current job and it was a great kick start into the world of TDD.
+I found the most value in the first and last sections.
+What am I hoping to gain from re-reading this one?
+I'm not entirely sure yet but I think with my experience now, I can probably take more away from the second section of the book where Beck implements xUnit in Python.